Jobzi-Artificial-Intelligence/ziconnect-backend-fastapi/docs/ABOUT.md

+# About us

+We are an AI technology and data intelligence startup company focused on the job and education market.

+Our purpose is to democratize and equalize the job and education supply and demand in all social levels.

 # Our Project

 Jobzi has an unique AI technology to collect, deduplicate and normalize job & education data to build predictive models